Newbury Football Club

 Following the demise of Newbury Town FC in 1995 due to financial difficulties and their successors AFC Newbury (not linked to the Boys & Girls club) in similar circumstances 10 years later, the empty Ground was running into disrepair.
 In 2006 West Berkshire Council invited Newbury-based Old London Apprentice FC to take over the ground which the team did and in 2008 by signing a 10 year lease.
 Newbury FC was born and in 2007/08 they won promotion to Division 1 East of the Hellenic League.
+They currently play in the Thames Valley Premier League.

 Chairman and experienced groundsman Keith Moss has won three groundsman awards and in 2016 came runner up in the Berks & Bucks FA.
 The county FA has also recently highly praised the quality of the pitch at Newbury Football Ground as being one off the top grounds for pitch quality in the region.